Our Board of Directors are nominated and elected by members at the Annual Conference.

 Peter is a recently retired Chartered Accountant and business consultant.
 He is an active volunteer with both Hunter Renewal, a project of Lock the Gate, and the Hunter Community Alliance.
 He currently sits on the boards of Lock the Gate and the New South Wales Alliance for Community Building.
 He completed the AICD Company Directors course in 2016.
 In recent years he has also beeni a board member of several Hunter based not-for-profit organisations including Hunter Basketball Assocation, Connectability and Lifeline Hunter Central Coast.

-Winsome is a highly experienced non-executive director with over twenty-five years of trustee and corporate board roles, largely in the finance sector.
+Winsome is a highly experienced non-executive director with almost thirty years of trustee and corporate board roles, largely in the finance sector.
 She brings a strategic, member focused outlook, and diverse thought leadership experience to the NCC board.
 Winsome was involved in the Franklin River campaign, has campaigned against forest logging and as a part of various climate actions.
-She is a member of the Australian Conservation Foundation, Australian Plant Society NSW, various bush care groups within the Southern Highlands, and a supporter of native habitat groups, in addition to being President of the Friends of Wingecarribee.
+She is a member of the Australian Conservation Foundation, Australian Plant Society NSW, WinZero, various bush care groups within the Southern Highlands, a supporter of native habitat groups and a member of Friends of Wingecarribee.

 Terry has been involved in water management since 1979 through management of the Macquarie Marshes.
 Terry has sat on catchment management committees, regional vegetation management committees, national parks advisory committees and boards for West 2000, West 2000+ and Mutawintji national park.
 From 1999-2006 Terry was Director Western for NSW NPWS during which he acted as director general.
 Terry established a water reform unit for western NSW which negotiated water sharing plans for western rivers.
 Since retirement Terry has held positions on the committee of the Australian Floodplain Association (primarily floodplain graziers), including the presidency for six years during which time he lobbied for healthy rivers.
 Terry has sat on the Productivity Commission's stakeholder working party which undertook the 5-year review of the Murray Darling Basin Plan and was a member of the Commonwealth Environment Water Holders Stakeholder Reference Group.
 In 2007, Terry was awarded the Public Service medal for conservation in western NSW, Aboriginal joint management, establishing the protected area system in Timo-Leste and managing the Brigalow Belt South bioregional assessment process.
 Terry has consulted to the NSW Natural Resources Commission as an independent expert on pest management.